 Sedbergh, sits just within the Yorkshire Dales National Park at the foot of the Howgill Fells on the north bank of the River Rawthey.
 The name Sedbergh is believed to originate from the Norse Set Berg, meaning flat topped hill.

 From all angles, the hills can be seen rising behind the houses.
-Until the coming of the Ingleton branch line in 1861, these remote places were reachable only by.
+Until the coming of the Ingleton branch line in 1861, these remote places were reachable only by foot.
 The railway to Sedbergh was closed in 1965.The town also boasts the co-educational Sedbergh boarding school which was once the largest in England and who’s Masters made their home at Thorns Hall for many years.

 Sedbergh's main industries were farming and the production of woolen clothing.
 Today school is probably the main employer in the town, but Sedbergh has set out to become “England's book town”, the equivalent of the Welsh Hay-on-Wye, with independent bookshops and dealers who operate from the Dales and Lakes Book Centre.